 Although head banging can be loud and may be unsettling for parents to see, it is typically benign.
 It’s very uncommon for babies to be hurt by head banging.
-In most cases, this behavior goes away on its own during the toddler years and is not usually a sign of any health or developmental problem.
+In most cases, this behavior goes away on its own Trusted Source American Academy of Sleep Medicine (AASM) AASM sets standards and promotes excellence in sleep medicine health care, education, and research.
+See Full Reference during the toddler years and is not usually a sign of any health or developmental problem.

 Though head banging is generally considered to be normal, in rare cases it can be classified as a disorder, known as Sleep Related Rhythmic Movement Disorder, if it disturbs a child’s sleep or causes injury.

 For parents, learning the basics about baby head banging before and during sleep can help them to understand this behavior and know when it might be necessary to discuss it with their child’s pediatrician.

 What Is Head Banging?

 Head banging is a repeated motion that happens around bedtime or during sleep.
 It can appear differently based on a child’s posture:

 - When face down in bed, they lift their head and sometimes part of the upper torso and then slam themselves back down into the mattress.

 - When sitting, they bang their head against the crib, a wall, or another nearby object.